From Davos: Building Tomorrow’s Global Leaders

 Here at the World Economic Forum, there’s a lot of talk about investing in the next generation.

-As leaders discuss how to improve education and tackle youth unemployment, one simple—yet powerful—
+As leaders discuss how to improve education and tackle youth unemployment, one simple—yet powerful—tool is right outside our windows.

 Getting kids outside and curious about the world around them is one of the most effective ways to build the “21st-century skills” that leaders are talking about here in Davos.